tplr-ai/tits/README.md

-# Templar Improvement Tenets (TITss)
+# Templar Improvement Tenets (TITs)

-Welcome to the Templar Improvement Tenets (TITss) [repository](https://github.com/opentensor/bits).
+Welcome to the Templar Improvement Tenets (TITs) [repository](https://github.com/opentensor/bits).
 This repository serves as the central location for submitting, discussing, and tracking proposals for changes and improvements to the Templar protocol.

-## What are TITss?
+## What are TITs?

 A Templar Improvement Tenet (TITs) is a technical design document providing information to the Templar community or describing new features for the Templar protocol and surrounding ecosystem.
 A TITs should provide a convincing rationale for and a concise technical specification of any underlying features described in the TITs.
-TITss are intended to be the primary mechanism for proposing new features and changes, collecting community input on an issue, and documenting design decisions that impact the protocol.
+TITs are intended to be the primary mechanism for proposing new features and changes, collecting community input on an issue, and documenting design decisions that impact the protocol.

-## Types of TITss
+## Types of TITs

-TITss are classified into the following categories:
+TITs are classified into the following categories:

 - **Core:** Proposals that impact the core Templar protocol and consensus rules.
 - **Subtensor:** Proposals that relate to the Subtensor blockchain and related functionality.
 - **Networking:** Proposals related to networking protocols, node interactions, or networking infrastructure.
 - **Interface:** Proposals related to API, CLI, or user interface improvements.
-- **Meta:** Proposals about processes or changes to the TITss system itself.
+- **Meta:** Proposals about processes or changes to the TITs system itself.
 - **Informational:** Proposals that provide general guidelines or information to the Templar community but do not propose a new feature.

-## TITss Lifecycle
+## TITs Lifecycle

-TITss pass through several stages before it becomes final:
+TITs pass through several stages before it becomes final:

 - **Draft:** The initial state of a TITs when submitted as a pull request.
 In this stage, the TITs is open for discussion and feedback.